For some time now I’ve been looking for the best EMF meter to measure radio-frequency (RF) or cell phone radiation.

 How Do I Know When The RF Radiation Is At Dangerous Levels

 There is much debate about what constitutes a dangerous level of RF radiation.
 It depends on which scientists you listen to.
 It also depends on whether your exposure is momentary, for instance when you go into a room with a lot of cell phones and wireless devices, or whether it is more long-term, as might be the case when you have a cell phone tower in close proximity to your home.

-As far as long-term exposure goes, my own personal recommendation with this meter is that if the first yellow LED lights up then you should be concerned and looking for solutions to minimize your exposure.
+As far as long-term exposure goes, my own personal recommendation with this meter is that if the first yellow LED lights up when you take your readings then you should be looking for solutions to minimize your exposure.

 What are the disadvantages of the Cornet ED85EX meter?

 – the screen presents a lot of information which can take time to understand